-Funding for the 5 A Day Program was initially projected to be \$25 million, from FY 1992 through FY 1996.
-A sixth year (FY 1997), with \$2 million in funding, was subsequently included to allow completion of evaluation efforts, production of program materials, and dissemination of result (see Table 1).
-Activities for the 5 A Day Program were scheduled to occur in two phases: Phase I (Year 1) activities involved creating a strategic plan, revising the California 5 A Day materials, collecting and analyzing baseline data, planning the national media campaign and point-of-purchase programs, and developing the RFA for community coalitions.
+Funding for the 5 A Day Program was initially projected to be up to \$25 million, from FY 1992 through FY 1996.
+A sixth year (FY 1997), with up to \$2 million in funding, was subsequently included to allow completion of evaluation efforts, production of program materials, and communication of the message (see Table 1).
+Activities for the 5 A Day Program were scheduled to occur in two phases: Phase I (Year 1) activities involved or eat ing a strategic plan, revising the California 5 A Day materials, collecting and analyzing baseline data, planning the national media campaign and pointof-purchase programs, and developing the RFAf or community coalitions.
 The NCI created two new staff positions, a program director and evaluation manager, to support the 5 A Day Program.
 Phase II (Years 2-5) activities were directed toward implementing the 5 A Day Program based on the strategic plan.
 During Year 2, the NCI would be responsible for implementing the national media campaign, developing program materials, and monitoring industry participation and campaigns.
 Industry partners would distribute program materials and implement the point-of-purchase program.
 Also during Year 2, the RFA would be advertised to invite coalitions/health departments to serve as channels for creating state and local-level intervention programs.
-During Years 3 and 4, Year 2 activities would continue; in addition, community-level projects would develop a national network to maintain consistent scientific quality and to compare data across studies.
+During Years 3 and 4, Year 2 activities would continue; in addition, communitylevel projects would develop a national network to maintain consistent scientific quality and to compare data æræs studies.
 Year 5 would include continuation of 5 A Day activities and an assessment of the program's effectiveness.
 If the assessment included a recommendation to continue the 5 A Day Program, strategic planning would begin during Year 5.
 Otherwise, if the program were terminated, 5 A Day interventions would be transferred to the community programs for continuation, and a final evaluation would be completed.